Mindful and therapeutic photography workshops and courses

 “Looking again was calming and relaxing, taking a holiday from stress.”
 Martin Blackwell, participant

-Three mini workshops as part of the staff’s Mental Health Week programme.
+Stroud District Council: three mini workshops as part of the staff’s Mental Health Week programme

 “The experience reminded me to look at things twice before making a judgment.
 It encouraged me to look at things differently and with a open mind.”
 Participant